shaymanjohn/aticatac-cpc/README.md

-Insert the aticatac.hfe disk into the emulator (supported on RetroVirtualMachine2, not sure about other emulators)
+Insert the aticatac.dsk disk into the 6128 emulator (not yet tested on 64K machine with memory expansion)

-And then in the emulator (needs to be a 6128): run"atic
+In the emulator: run"atic

+Joystick left and right to select player (or cursor keys)

+Joystick button 1 or Space to start

 Joystick or cursor keys to move

-Joystick button 1 or Space to start

 Joystick button 2 or G to pick up items